learn-co-curriculum/array-methods-readme/README.md

 ```

 #### The `.last` Method
 This method will return the last element of the array, as its name suggests.
-Again, it does not change the return value of the original array.
+Again, it does not change the original array.

 ```ruby
 famous_cats = ["lil' bub", "grumpy cat", "Maru"]